-In my column over at Chicago Parent (published this past Monday - please read it here), I spoke a little bit about my baseball background and how I was practically raised to love the Chicago White Sox by design.
+In my column over at Chicago Parent (edit: reposted here as it was seemingly lost over there during a redesign), I spoke a little bit about my baseball background and how I was practically raised to love the Chicago White Sox by design.
 While I touched on it, what I didn't explain was how exactly I came to appreciate their North Side rivals as well.

 My Grandpa Buchmeier.